tinylog-org/website/readme.md

 ## Content

 You are welcome to fix typos and improve the content.
 All pages and news posts are stored as markdown files in [content/](https://github.com/tinylog-org/website/tree/master/content).
-The only exceptions are the index page and 404 page, which are stored as HTML files in [layouts/](https://github.com/tinylog-org/website/tree/master/layouts).
+The only exception is the 404 page, which is stored as HTML files in [layouts/](https://github.com/tinylog-org/website/tree/master/layouts).

 ## Commands